-Regarding HCC, one promising antigen appears to be glypican-3 (GPC3) that is over- expressed by HCC tissues and has been associated with worse disease-free survival and overall survival.
+Wth regard to HCC, a promising antigen appears to be glypican-3 (GPC3) which is over- expressed in HCC tissues and has been associated with worse disease-free survival and OS.
 GPC3 is involved in many signaling cascades that promote cell growth and invasion, including the Wnt pathway that is well- known for its role in embryogenesis.
-GPC3 as an oncofetal proteoglycan anchored to the cell membrane of HCC, is normally detected in the fetal liver but not in the healthy adult liver[30,31].
-However, the abnormal GPC3 in tissues or sera of HCC patients are expressed at GPC3 mRNA gene transcription or protein levels, and predicts a poor prognosis of HCC.
+GPC3 as an oncofetal proteoglycan anchored to the cell membrane of HCC, and is normally detected in the fetal liver but not in the healthy adult liver[30,31].
+However, abnormal GPC3 in tissues or sera of HCC patients is expressed as GPC3 mRNA gene transcription or protein levels, and predicts a poor prognosis of HCC.
 Mechanistic studies have revealed that GPC3 functions by binding to molecules such as the Wnt/β-catenin signaling or growth factors during HCC formation and progression.
-Moreover, specific serum GPC3 has been used as a diagnostic or prognostic serological marker, and a molecular-targeted for molecular imaging or therapeutic intervention in HCC[32-34].
+Moreover, specific serum GPC3 has been used as a diagnostic or prognostic serological marker, and a molecular target for molecular imaging or therapeutic intervention in HCC[32-34].
 GPC3 as a molecular target for HCC immunotherapy is shown in Table 2.
-Up to date, GPC3-targeted magnetic resonance imaging, positron emission tomography, and near-infrared imaging have been investigated at early stage of HCC, and immunotherapeutic protocols targeting GPC3 have been developed, including the use of humanized anti-GPC3 cytotoxic antibodies, peptide/DNA vaccines, immuno- toxin therapies, and genetic therapies.
+To date, GPC3-targeted magnetic resonance imaging, positron emission tomography, and near-infrared imaging have investigated the early stage of HCC, and immunotherapeutic protocols targeting GPC3 have been developed, including the use of humanized anti-GPC3 cytotoxic antibodies, peptide/DNA vaccines, immuno- toxin therapies, and genetic therapies.

-Different synergisms have been postulated based on the potential interplay between anti-angiogenic drugs and immunotherapy, with several clinical trials currently testing.
-Since the most extensively tested combination regimens for advanced HCC comprise anti-PD-1/anti-PD-L1 agents plus anti-angiogenic agents, oncogenic GPC3 is becoming an ideal promising candidate for HCC immunotherapy because of highly expressed in cancerous tissues but limited in normal livers.
+Different synergisms have been postulated based on the potential interplay between anti-angiogenic drugs and immunotherapy, with several clinical trials currently ongoing.
+As the most extensively tested combination regimens for advanced HCC comprise anti-PD-1/anti-PD-L1 agents plus anti-angiogenic agents, oncogenic GPC3 is an ideal promising candidate for HCC immunotherapy as it is highly expressed in cancerous tissues but limited in normal livers.
 Recently, the adoptive transfer of hGPC3-specific chimeric antigen receptor T (CAR-T) cells for HCC treatment has been conducted in clinical trials.
-Due to the rigid construction, the conventional CAR-T cells have some intrinsic limitations, like uncontrollable overactivation and inducing severe cytokine release syndrome.
+Due to rigid construction, conventional CAR-T cells have some intrinsic limitations, such as uncontrollable overactivation and inducing severe cytokine release syndrome.
 By using co-culturing assays and a xenograft mouse model, the in vitro and in vivo cytotoxicity and cytokine release of the split anti-hGPC3 CAR-T cells were evaluated against various HCC cell lines and compared with conventional CAR-T cells.
 In vitro data demonstrated that split anti-hGPC3 CAR-T cells could recognize and lyse hGPC3-positive HepG2 or Huh7 cells in a dose-dependent manner.
 Impressively, the split anti-hGPC3 CAR-T cells produced and released a significantly lower amount of pro-inflammatory cytokines, including IFN-γ, TNF-α, IL-6, and GM-CSF, than conventional CAR-T cells.
 When injected into immune-deficient mice inoculated subcutaneously with HepG2 cells, the split anti-hGPC3 CAR-T cells could suppress HCC growth, but released significantly lower levels of cytokines than conventional CAR-T cells.
-The split anti-hGPC3 CAR-T cells could reduce the level of cytokine release, and represent a more versatile and safer alternative to conventional CAR-T cells for HCC treatment[35,36].
-The most recent data on novel combination strategies and targets, as well as looking, ahead to the future role of molecular therapies in the treatment of advanced HCC.
-Current barriers of CAR-T therapy include its high production cost and need to identify validated extracellular HCC-specific antigens[33,37].
+The split anti-hGPC3 CAR-T cells reduced the level of cytokine release, and represent a more versatile and safer alternative to conventional CAR-T cells for HCC treatment[35,36].
+The most recent data indicate novel combination strategies and targets, and a future role for molecular therapies in the treatment of advanced HCC.
+Current barriers in CAR-T therapy include its high production cost and the need to identify validated extracellular HCC-specific antigens[33,37].

 WNT3a